noormashiana/GrassFam/README.md

 Conclusions: GrassFam provides a platform for integrating structural and functional information across grass genomes, and supports improved structural gene annotation, pseudogene detection, and the identification of novel or lineage-specific gene innovations.
 Framed as the descendants of single genes from the most recent common grass ancestor, GrassFams are expected to be stable as new grass genomes become available.
 The full resource, including HMMs and associated metadata, is publicly available to facilitate community use in genome annotation and comparative analysis.

+## Description of GrassFam figures and Tables

+Table 1: Table summarizing source of the 16 genome datasets Table 2: GrassFam membership by species.

+Supplementary Table S1: Data sources.
+Supplementary Table S2: DETAILS.
+Distribution of genes and species across GrassFam (family level analysis).
+Supplementary Table S3: Ancestral grass chromosomes are significant enrichment in Triticodae + Poodae losses (p<0.05, Fischer’s exact test for each AGK vs background, one sided greater missingness, P-value adjusted for false discovery by Benjamini-Hochberg test)
+Supplementary Table S4: Summary of GrassFam consensus-to-genome alignments.
+Number of high-quality alignments found per species between GrassFam consensus sequences and the respective genomes using miniprot.
+High-quality alignments are defined as those with sequence coverage greater than 90% of the consensus, amino acid identity greater than 50%, and no frameshifts or premature stop codons.
+Supplementary Figure S1.
+Panels showing, across species, the variation in number of GrassFams present per genome (a, core family, b, extended family)
+Supplementary Figure S2.
+Boxplots showing variation in number of truncated/elongated peptide per species.
+Supplementary Figure S3.
+Histogram of the fraction of genes in a family that are similar to RexDB genes.
+Supplementary Figure S4.
+IQTREE3 Maximum likelihood estimated tree using multiple sequence alignment of conflicted Grassfam, GFAM005512, Figure 4c.
+Labeled with Species, gene ID and Panther Subfamily

+Supplementary Data File (in repo): MSINENSIS. proteome and bed file mapping protein-coding sequences to genomic coordinates used in GrassFam.
+Supplementary Data File 1 (MASTER_TABLE) (in repo): master csv of GrassFams, including panther and designation as TE, cp/mt, etc.
+Supplementary Data File 2 (CONSENSUS) (in repo): master fasta files of grass, BOP, and PACMAD consensus sequences.
+Supplementary Data File 3 (in repo): GRASSFAM HMMS.
+Supplementary Data File 4 (in repo): CANDIDATES: csv file of candidate loci for “missing” non-TE GrassFams.
+Columns: species, ID of “missing” (non-TE) GrassFam, functionally transferred name (Panther), chromosome of alignment, start and end coordinate of alignment.

 ### File Structure